“Meet Laura, Queen of chaos, empress of darkness, also known as a lazy natural disaster on legs”.

 Challenge your doctors in the way they handle your health, as if your own life and experience of life depended on it, because it does.

-We tend to leave our lives at the opinion and handling of so called “experts” doctors, but in fact, not a single doctor has to live inside our bodies or minds with our own set of ailments.
-So they don’t know how they pills impact us.
+We tend to leave our lives at the mercy of the so called “experts” (doctors), but in fact, not a single doctor has to live inside our bodies or minds with our own set of ailments.
+So they don’t know how their pills impact us, if anything at all.

 Yes.
 They studied, and probably studied hard, to obtain their knowledge.
-But… each body it’s different, otherwise why would be such a long seemlingly never ending list of side effects to each medication?
+But… each body is different.
+Otherwise, why such a seemingly never ending list of side effects to each medication?
 If all bodies were the same and fed the same, well, I guess we would all react the same to all medicines.
 Wouldn’t we?

 Must be because medication has different effects on different bodies, right? depending on the amount of red blood cells it may do you this or that, depending on your heart pressure, depending on your iron levels, depending on your liver, even depending on your stomach bugs and so on.

-Luckily now I take a dosage that, even though my doctors don’t recommend, helps me remember to take my pills on a daily basis, something that didn’t use to happen before.
+Luckily now I take a dosage that, even though my doctors don’t recommend it at all, helps me remember to take my pills on a daily basis, something that didn’t use to happen before.
 And that has managed to improve my life overall when it comes to forgetfulness.
 At least now I remember to take them every day.
-It has taken me like 30 years to develop such a habit or see it as a habit I should develop.
+It has taken me like 30 years to develop such a habit or see it as a habit I should keep.

-I also found this webpage of Hypothyroidmom very helpful to understand why I feel that most of my life I have actually been undermedicated due to that golden standard TSH levels endocrinologists followed to medicate you on regardless of the patient.
+I also found this webpage of Hypothyroidmom very helpful to understand why I feel that most of my life I have actually been undermedicated due to that golden standard TSH levels endocrinologists followed for years.

 So I’ve fought my way with several doctors or GPs to get what I feel I need to function or make my life worth living after I have discovered by accident I sometimes can feel energetic and all!!

-They keep saying I could die from this or that side-effect and that I’m overdosing.
-To me, as far as I’m concerned I think I could also die tomorrow in a car accident and that could be fine.
-So I better risk living shorter feeling at my best… that live long 20 years with no drive or motivation whatsoever.
+They keep saying that I could die from this or that other side-effect of overdosing.
+To me, and as far as I’m concerned, I think I could also die tomorrow in a car accident, so I rather live now as merrily as I can overdosing than make it up to 80 feeling constantly drained and depressed.

 Invisible chronical illness number two it’s called Attention Deficit Disorder.